How to submit your thesis

 4. Wait for the thesis seminar schedule

-The seminar schedule will be sent out as soon as possible, usually within three to four days.
+The seminar schedule will be sent out as soon as possible.
 Unfortunately, we cannot consider individual preferences for a special date or time.
 While you wait for the schedule, you can start preparing for your own seminar presentation.

 5. Attend the thesis seminars